-To Simon Levin, there is a science to every part of wood firing, including what goes into wadding and how it’s used in the loading and firing process.
+To Simon Levin, there is a science to every part of wood firing, including what goes into a wadding recipe and how wadding is used in the loading and firing process.
 So he put together an overview of wadding based on his own experience and the experiences of other wood firing potters.

 In this post, Simon talks about the various types of wadding and what you can expect if you use each one.
 Plus, he gives you the wadding recipes. –Jennifer Poellot Harnetty, editor.

 A primer on wadding for wood kiln firing